ChemeketaCS/csweb/content/courses/cs161/202040/week01.md

 ### Day 1

-* Setup access to Revel Introduction to Programming with C++ - see discussion board for link
+* Setup access to Revel Introduction to Programming with C++ - see syllabus for link
 * Review Syllabus and Class Policies.
 Take class policies quiz & background survey
 * Read Ch 1.1-1.6
 * Install QtCreator at home